FLAIR-THU/VFLAIR/README.md

    * `/src/configs/basic_configs.json` is a sample configuration file.
 You can copy it and modify the contents for your own purpose.
    * For detail information about configuration parameters, see `/src/configs/README.md` for detail information.

 2. Use `cd src` and `python main_pipeline.py --gpu 0 --configs <your_config_file_name>` to start the evaluation process.
-A quick example can be launched by simplying using `cd src` and `python main_pipeline.py` (a vanilar VFL training and testing process is launched).
+A quick example can be launched by simplying using `cd src` and `python main_pipeline.py` (a vanilla VFL training and testing process is launched).
 For more detail descriptions, see Section Two.

 ### Two.
 Advanced Usage: Implement Your Own Algorithm